MicrosoftDocs/windows-dev-docs/windows-apps-src/xbox-apps/devhome-home.md

    *  Quickly launch games and apps.
    *  View the PLM state of games and apps.
    *  Change PLM states from a context menu.
    *  Register and run a title from a remote network share.
-For more information, see [Run from PC Deployment](pc-deployment.md).

 <a id="ID4EQD"></a>